sci-hpc/scicluster/storage/storage.rst

 nodes.
 If you need more space, consider using ``/work8`` (see below).

 The home area is for *permanent* storage only, so please **do not** use it for temporary storage during production runs at all.
-Your quota is ~ 4.5 GB.
+Your quota space is ~ 4.5 GB.
+Your quota file number is 12000 files .
 All jobs using the home area for output while running, may be killed without any warning.

 /Work8 area
 ------------------

 This file system could be used for writing the output of MPI parallel jobs that run on more than one node.
 It could also be used for saving your date that are written on local scratch (see below) spaces in each node.
 The current quotas for each user on ``/work8`` are: 375 GB soft limit and 380 GB hard limit.
+The quota file number is 45000 files.

 /fortitude8 area
 ------------------